- Textbook is comprised of 30 Chapters, 960 pages, and 1500 photographs and illustrations.

-Dr. Coletta’s textbook was first published in 1995, and has been used throughout the world.
-Over the past years Dr. Coletta has been active in Physics Education Research – the scientific investigation of the learning and teaching of physics.
-He has analyzed test results from thousands of students, in order to better understand the effect of students’ reasoning skills on their success in physics.
+Dr. Coletta’s textbook, Physics Fundamentals, was first published in 1995, and has been used throughout the world.
+Over the past 20 years Dr. Coletta has been active in Physics Education Research – the scientific investigation of the learning and teaching of physics.
+He has analyzed test results from thousands of students in order to better understand the factors that influence their success in physics.
 This has led to publications in the American Journal of Physics, Physical Review, and The Physics Teacher.
 His current project, Thinking in Physics, is designed to enhance the reasoning skills of students at risk in introductory physics.
 This project has received National Science Foundation funding.

 Site License (High School Only): $895.00